-Since the main ingredient in our Organic Chocolate Hazelnut Spread is the hazelnut, we thought we’d share 5 fun facts about them.
+Since the main ingredient in our Organic Chocolate Hazelnut Spread is the hazelnut, we thought we’d share this helpful blog; Hazelnuts: 5 fun facts about filberts.

 But first, probably the most common question is, “Are they hazelnuts or filberts?”

 According to Oregon Hazelnuts, there is no correct answer.